ktrz/nx-photos/README.md

 ## Development server

+Run `ng serve api-photos` for a API dev server.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding